Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 enough time and financial resources to do so.

-Given the facts available to you and the urgency of the situation, there is no excuse for any further procrastination.
+Given the facts available to you and the urgency of the situation, there cannot be any excuse for a further delay of starting the above described transformation of your company.

-You must commence the reduction schedule for fossile fuel extraction NOW or else you and your company face dire consequences.
+To be very clear:  You must commence the reduction or compensation schedule for fossile fuel extraction NOW or else you and your company face dire consequences.

 Sincerely,
 Citizens concerned about climate change